coreycothrum/nginx_docker/README.md

 ## environment variables
 appropriate defaults are defined in `.env`

-**`DOMAIN_NAME` should be changed in any production/real (i.e. not localhost) deployment.** The others should be left alone.
+**`DOMAIN_NAME` should be changed in any production/real (i.e. not localhost) deployment.**

 | variable name          | default value         | description                 |
 | ---------------------- | --------------------- | --------------------------- |
 | `DOMAIN_NAME`          | `localhost.localhost` | domain name of server       |

-## overwrite `nginx.conf` with custom config
+## custom configuration options
-a basic `nginx.conf` is provided. use this as reference, though it'll probably need to be overwritten:
+a default NGINX config is provided.
+It was generated with help from: https://ssl-config.mozilla.org.
+It's a good one.

+It has hooks to customize for your needs without completely overwritting it.
+Do that if possible.
+See the subsections below for more information.

+### custom static content
+the default config will serve `/usr/share/nginx/html` via HTTPS.
+To serve custom static content, simply [tell docker to mount](https://github.com/docker-library/docs/tree/master/nginx#hosting-some-simple-static-content) a local directory there:

+    -v /path/to/new/html/root/:/usr/share/nginx/html/:ro

+No other changes are needed for this simple case.

+see [coreycothrum/nginx_certbot_docker_compose](https://github.com/coreycothrum/nginx_certbot_docker_compose) for an example of this

+### more/different location blocks
+alternatively, you can supply your own server `location` block(s) by overwritting `/etc/nginx/locations/default.conf`:

+    -v /path/to/new/locations.conf:/etc/nginx/locations/default.conf:ro

+see [coreycothrum/fastapi_template](https://github.com/coreycothrum/fastapi_template) for an example of this

+### advanced/custom config file
+to make more significant changes, overwrite the nginx conf file(s) [as you normally would](https://github.com/docker-library/docs/tree/master/nginx#complex-configuration):

+    # for example
     -v /path/to/new/config.conf:/etc/nginx/templates/default.conf.template:ro

-probably also want to overwrite the HTML doc root:

-    -v /path/to/new/html/root/:/usr/share/nginx/html/:ro # or whatever DEST the new config expects
+    # or more sledgehammer style
+    -v /path/to/new/conf/dir:/etc/nginx/:ro

+see the [official NGINX image](https://hub.docker.com/_/nginx) documentation for more information